Celebrating the Lincoln General Store

 The Lincoln Historical Society's annual exhibit for 2020 titled, Women's Suffrage: A Long Path to Change, is in honor of the 100th anniversary of the passage of the 19th amendment granting women the right to vote.
 The exhibit explores the history of women’s suffrage in the United States with an emphasis on Vermont and Lincoln.
 Period photographs, posters, postcards, newspapers, and documents reveal the influential leaders of the suffrage movement, as well as the people involved closer to home.

-The exhibit can be seen at the Lincoln Library through October 2020.
+On exhibit at the Lincoln Library, October 2020